alphagov/notifications-utils/docs/README.md

 Note: the term 'government identity' refers to logos from the [government identity system (PDF, 4.2MB)](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/362346/hmg_identity_system_guidelines_2012.pdf).

+The dimensions of logos vary.
+Their height will be either 27px or 54px, depending on what suits the image.
+The width will adjust to keep the aspect-ratio.

 ### Accessibility hacks

 The following hacks have been added to make the template work with assistive technologies.